 Furthermore, the application of scientific integration in the learning process has not yet been seen to fully refer to the integrative-interconnected scientific paradigm.
-This is lack indicated the of policies, strategies and of implementation scientific integration in the process.
-Of the five UINs in Indonesia, only UIN Maulana Malik Ibrahim, Malang and UIN Sunan Kalijaga Yogyakarta have attempted to implement this scientific integration in the learning process, for example by fostering and training lecturers to have an integrative competence and also the university conducts coaching as well as educating lecturers to level. higher education (strata 3) to support implementation of scientific integration in the learning process.
+This is lack indicated by the of policies, strategies and of implementation scientific integration in the learning process.
+Of the five UINs in Indonesia, only UIN Maulana Malik Ibrahim, Malang and UIN Sunan Kalijaga Yogyakarta have attempted to implement this scientific integration in the learning process, for example by fostering and training lecturers to have an integrative competence and also the university conducts coaching as well as educating lecturers to level. higher education (strata 3) the to support the implementation of scientific integration in the learning process.